-Dive right in for another day of service, working hard as a team with the help of some locals who want to be a part of the project.
-In late afternoon, enjoy a fun trip to a nearby blue lagoon, where you can soar on a rope swing, swim in milky blue water, and explore limestone caverns.
+Dive right in for two full days of service, working hard as a team with the help of some locals who want to be a part of the project.
+One one late afternoon, enjoy a fun trip to a nearby blue lagoon, where you can soar on a rope swing, swim in milky blue water, and explore limestone caverns.
 Tonight after dinner you can relax with your new friends, play games, and start collecting your memories in a journal.

 This is your third full day working on our service project and you will begin to see all of your efforts paying off.
 The unfamiliar faces in the village by now will have become faces of friends and you will feel quite at home in Na Som.
 If the farming season allows, take a break from the work site to head out into the fields to learn how to plant rice and till the land with water buffaloes.

 As the evening approaches you will have another chance to sit down with the villagers to learn more about their culture.
 Witness a mock ceremony led by the village shaman!
 The villagers are always excited to be able to practice English with you, so you will have a lesson in the late afternoon.

 Today we will take a break from service and explore the surrounding countryside.
 Hike to a nearby viewpoint and catch a breathtaking panoramic view from a bamboo hut.
 The group will enjoy a delicious lunch at an organic farm in Vang Vieng, where you will have the chance to learn about how sustainable agricultural practices are slowly being adopted in Laos.
 Coasting along on a kayak, you will learn that life in Laos revolves around riverbanks.
 You will be sure to see local children swimming, women doing laundry by hand, and men fishing in small boats along the way.
 Return to the village in the evening for a big goodbye feast and celebration.
-The villagers will perform a traditional string ceremony in thanks, and the local girls will perform Hmong dances, before teaching us a few moves, too!
+The villagers will perform a traditional string ceremony in thanks, and the local girls will perform Hmong dances, before teaching you a few moves, too!